XiaoouPan/ILAMM/README.md

 With this package, the simulation results in Section 5 of [this paper](https://arxiv.org/abs/1907.04027) can be reporduced.

+## Update 2022-05-09

+We are wrapping up the package and will submit it to CRAN soon.

 ## Installation

 Install `ILAMM` from GitHub: